molamil/agent/README.md

 ### Agent.observe()

 Observes every time a given function or method is called, and attaches another function to be executed when that happens.
 A hook function can only be added once to a given observed function, subsequent attempts to add the same hook function will be ignored.
+All parameters passed to the original function will also be passed to the hooked functions.

 The supported method signatures are: